Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 Capped composite decking, however, will retain close to the same color for it’s entire useful life, thanks to UV blocking and absorbing technology used in the construction of the protective coating.

-Disadvantages of Composite Decking
+Disadvantages of Composite

-Not Real Wood – Another potential drawback of composite decking is that it’s not real wood.
+Not Real Wood – Another potential drawback is that it’s not real wood.
 However, most people can’t tell the difference between a composite deck and a new wood deck unless they are standing on it.
+With realistic wood grain patterns adding verisimilitude and no chance of splinters, you could even call composite an improvement over real wood!

-Composite Decking Durability
+Composite Durability

 Depending on the manufacturer, location, and care taken, it’s possible for a deck made of composite material to last for 50 years before it stops functioning.

-How Long Will Composite Decking Last?
+How Long Will Composite Material Decking Last?

 Composite decking can be expected to last a minimum of 25-30 years, depending on quality, maintenance habits, and environmental conditions, with some products boasting a 50-year lifetime guarantee.